-The Food and Drug Administration (FDA) issued Emergency Use Authorizations (EUAs) for three COVID-19 vaccines for use in the US.
+There are three COVID-19 vaccines with US Food and Drug Administration (FDA) approval or emergency use authorization (EUAs) for use in the US.
 These vaccines are made by Janssen/Johnson & Johnson (J&J), Pfizer-BioNTech, and Moderna.

 On 8/23/21 the FDA issued full approval for the Pfizer COVID-19 vaccine to be used in a 2-dose series for people age 16 and over.
 The vaccine is now marketed under the brand name COMIRNATY, but it is the exact same vaccine as the Pfizer vaccine that was first authorized in December 2020.
 This vaccine continues to be authorized as a 2-dose series for adolescents 12 through 15 years old, as an additional dose for some people with weakened immune systems, and as a booster for certain people age 18 and over.
 On 10/29/21 the FDA authorized a pediatric dose of the Pfizer vaccine for children 5-11.